MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 For specific uses, the Microsoft Foundation Class Library provides several classes derived from `CDC` . `CPaintDC` encapsulates calls to `BeginPaint` and `EndPaint`. `CClientDC` manages a display context associated with a window's client area. `CWindowDC` manages a display context associated with an entire window, including its frame and controls. `CMetaFileDC` associates a device context with a metafile.

-`CDC` provides two member functions, [`GetLayout`](#getlayout) and [`SetLayout`](#setlayout), for reversing the layout of a device context, which does not inherit its layout from a window.
+`CDC` provides two member functions, [`GetLayout`](#getlayout) and [`SetLayout`](#setlayout), for reversing the layout of a device context, which doesn't inherit its layout from a window.
 Such right-to-left orientation is necessary for applications written for cultures, such as Arabic or Hebrew, where the character layout isn't the European standard.

 `CDC` contains two device contexts, [`m_hDC`](#m_hdc) and [`m_hAttribDC`](#m_hattribdc), which, on creation of a `CDC` object, refer to the same device. `CDC` directs all output GDI calls to `m_hDC` and most attribute GDI calls to `m_hAttribDC`.
 (An example of an attribute call is `GetTextColor`, while `SetTextColor` is an output call.)